Reviews You Can Rely On

 Responsiveness

 Our assessment of responsiveness took place over a variety of runs.
-We performed a threshold session of 6-10 miles for each model and noted how we liked the responsiveness.
+We performed a threshold session of 6-10 miles for each shoe and noted how we liked the responsiveness.
 Similarly, we assessed the ability to hit faster paces during sessions at 3k-5k pace, strides at mile pace or faster, and alactic sprints.
 We considered objective measures of pace and subjective measures of feel and completed side-by-side testing to see which had the fastest feel and produced the most rebound for our energy input.

 running shoes men - we tested responsiveness at a variety of paces and on a variety of...